tobyjsullivan/es/README.md

-# WIP: ES (Encrypted S3 Store)
+# ES (Encrypted S3 Store)

-The objective of this project is to provide an easy (for me)-to-use mechanism for storing data securely on S3.
+The objective of this project is to provide a simple command line tool for storing data securely on S3.
 Content should be encrypted both in transit and in storage (S3).

-# WORK IN PROGRESS

-This project is a work in progress and will not work.

 ## Prerequisites